Volatility (finance): Criticisms of volatility forecasting models

 Performance of VIX (left) compared to past volatility (right) as 30-day volatility predictors, for the period of Jan 1990-Sep 2009.
 Volatility is measured as the standard deviation of S&P500 one-day returns over a month's period.
 The blue lines indicate linear regressions, resulting in the correlation coefficients r shown.
 Note that VIX has virtually the same predictive power as past volatility, insofar as the shown correlation coefficients are nearly identical.

 Despite the sophisticated composition of most volatility forecasting models, critics claim that their predictive power is similar to that of plain-vanilla measures, such as simple past volatility especially out-of-sample, where different data are used to estimate the models and to test them.
 Other works have agreed, but claim critics failed to correctly implement the more complicated models.
 Some practitioners and portfolio managers seem to completely ignore or dismiss volatility forecasting models.
 For example, Nassim Taleb famously titled one of his Journal of Portfolio Management papers "We Don't Quite Know What We are Talking About When We Talk About Volatility".
 In a similar note, Emanuel Derman expressed his disillusion with the enormous supply of empirical models unsupported by theory.
 He argues that, while "theories are attempts to uncover the hidden principles underpinning the world around us, as Albert Einstein did with his theory of relativity", we should remember that "models are metaphors – analogies that describe one thing relative to another".
+Machine learning and deep learning methods have also been applied to realized volatility forecasting.